 COURSE # COURSE NAME CREDITS SOC WRK 250

 SOC WRK 771 Development of the Family over the Lifespan 3 SOC WRK 754

 OR Adult Psychopathology

-(754 offered in fall and spring semester)
+(754 offered in fall and spring semesters)

 Adult Psychopathology is a required course to obtain clinical certification (LCSW).
 We recommend that school social work students take both child and adult psychopathology courses.